 Would you like to generate passive income from your micro-influencers?

 Then, simply convert your influencers into affiliates and reward them for each conversion they drive.
 Your influencers will work extra-hard to promote your brand since their own income is tied to your revenue.
-Plus, you won’t need to hire a separate sales team since your influencers will double up as sales reps.
+Plus, They generate leads and you won’t need to hire a separate sales team since your influencers will double up as sales reps.

 The best part?